rassiver/Stroop-task-contrast-toolkit/README.txt

 "Custom Stroop implementation (Lindell, 2024) with LSL markers."

 Description
+!Version 2: Added backup experiments as contingencies, in case LSL markers do not transfer properly.
+Earlier versions do not send pure strings, therefore, some recording software might use default fault codes.

 PsychoPy-based Stroop tasks with integrated LabStreamingLayer (LSL) for neurophysiology synchronization:

 High Contrast (HC): Black background with saturated colors